World-of-Code/code-mode/README.md

 ### Why CodeMode?

 Youtube has invaluable educational videos and active communities of content creators and students.
-Unfortunately, for those students ot practice what they're learning, they have to find the video's sample code somewhere else on the web (if the content creator has made it available), open a separate tab or program to work, and constantly switch between these windows in order to follow along.
+Unfortunately, for those students to practice what they're learning, they have to find the video's sample code somewhere else on the web (if the content creator has made it available), open a separate tab or program to work, and constantly switch between these windows in order to follow along.

 CodeMode simplifies this process and **makes practice easier**.